 A: A prospective employer must avoid any illegal discrimination based on race, national origin, gender, pregnancy, age, disability or religion during the hiring process.
 Employers should also be sure to protect the privacy rights of applicants by protecting confidential or private information provided by the applicant and by disclosing to the applicant any background or credit checks that the employer wishes to perform.
 Employers are required to follow all applicable documentation rules regarding immigration and take care not to discriminate against applicants over 40 because of their age.

-Q: Can employers monitor their employees' Internet usage or read their e-mails?
+Q: Can employers monitor their employees’ Internet usage or read their emails?

-A: The Supreme Court has found that employees have very limited rights to privacy in their employers' computer systems.
+A: The Supreme Court has found that employees have very limited rights to privacy in their employers’ computer systems.
 Employers may monitor Web sites visited by their employees and may block their employees from visiting certain Web sites.
-Employers can also limit employees' Internet usage to business-related Web sites.
+Employers can also limit employees’ Internet usage to business-related Web sites.
 If the employer has a company policy that its computer systems are to be used only for work-related activities, it may reprimand or punish an employee who used its equipment for personal purposes.
-E-mails are considered to be company property if they are sent using the company e-mail system, and many employers monitor or archive all incoming and outgoing e-mails sent through their systems.
+Emails are considered to be company property if they are sent using the company email system, and many employers monitor or archive all incoming and outgoing emails sent through their systems.

-Employment Law, Employee - An Overview
+Employment Law for Employees – An Overview

 There are also different types of employment relationships.
 Employment relationships can be based on a contract, or they can be "at-will."
 If the employment relationship is based on a valid contract entered into by the employer and the employee, the terms of that contract will govern the relationship.
 By contrast, an at-will employment arrangement can be terminated at any time, with or without reason, by either the employer (as long as the reason does not constitute illegal discrimination) or the employee.

 With all these factors to consider, it is clear why employment law is such a complex area.
-If you have an employment law concern, contact an employment lawyer at Freeland Law APC in La Mesa, California, who can provide sound advice and skilled representation in a range of workplace-related matters.
+If you have an employment law concern, contact an employment lawyer at Freeland Law APC in La Mesa, California, who can provide advice and representation in a range of workplace-related matters.

 Independent Contractors